-The accompanying condensed financial statements are unaudited and were prepared by the Company in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-Certain information and footnote disclosures normally included in the Company's annual financial statements have been condensed or omitted.
-The interim financial statements, in the opinion of management, reflect all adjustments (consisting of normal recurring accruals) necessary for a fair statement of the results for the interim periods ended March 31, 2009 and 2008, and cumulative from inception (August 5, 1988) to March 31, 2009.
+The accompanying condensed financial statements are unaudited and were prepared by the Company in accordance with accounting principles generally accepted in the United States of America ("GAAP") and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Certain information and footnote disclosures normally included in the Company's annual financial statements have been condensed or omitted.
+The interim financial statements, in the opinion of management, reflect all adjustments (consisting of normal recurring accruals) necessary for a fair statement of the Company's results of operations, financial position and cash flows for the interim periods ended June 30, 2009 and 2008, and cumulative from inception (August 5, 1988) to June 30, 2009.
+In connection with the preparation of the condensed financial statements and in accordance with the recently issued Statement of Financial Accounting Standards ("SFAS") No. 165 "Subsequent Events" ("SFAS 165"), the Company evaluated subsequent events after the balance sheet date of June 30, 2009 through July 23, 2009.

-The results of operations for the interim periods are not necessarily indicative of the results of operations to be expected for the fiscal year.
+The results of operations and cash flows for the interim periods are not necessarily indicative of the results of operations to be expected for the fiscal year.
 These interim financial statements should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2008, which are contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2008 as filed with the Securities and Exchange Commission (the "SEC") on March 3, 2009 (the "2008 Form 10-K").

-Certain reclassifications have been made to the 2008 financial statement presentation in order to correspond to the presentation of the March 31, 2009 financial statements.
+Certain reclassifications have been made to the 2008 financial statement presentation in order to correspond to the presentation of the June 30, 2009 financial statements.